 Become an Autism Swim Approved Centre

 We are Autism Specialists and accredited swimming instructors who understand the complexities of ASD and the support mechanisms necessary to educate individuals on water safety, equipping them with the necessary skills to be confident and safe in the water.

 Unfortunately, drowning is among the leading causes of death in individuals with ASD.
 Over 90% of total death reports in children with ASD under 14 is a result of accidental drowning.
 Our aim is to lower these statistics, imparting knowledge on how individuals with ASD acquire skill-sets in a fun and supportive environment.

 We are an international, multi-disciplinary organisation, combining the expertise of Autism Specialists, Behaviour Specialists, and Occupational Therapists (all of whom are of course, qualified swimming instructors).
 Our job is to assist swimming instructors and swim centres to facilitate better outcomes for their swimmers with ASD/cognitive deficit.

 How can we help your centre?

 - We can provide specialised training and support to your swimming instructors in how to most effectively teach swimming to individuals with Autism Spectrum Disorder (ASD) and/or cognitive deficit.

-- Listing, registering and promoting your Swim Centre as Autism Swim Approved to parents and carers in your local community via a number of platforms.
+- We can approve, list and promote your swim centre as Autism Swim Approved to parents and carers in your local community via a number of platforms.

 How do we do this?

 - We provide you with an extensive set of monthly resources including, but not limited to: lesson plans, program templates, visuals, “what to do when” factsheets and skills focuses.

 - We can supply signage and stickers, demonstrating that you are an Autism Swim Approved Centre.

 - We will feature your swim centre and its location on our website as a recommended provider following Autism Swim approval.
 Our services and approval are promoted extensively across the autism community via social media, newsletters and publicity campaigns.